 Religion and Literature

-Carla E. Neuss will receive a Ph.D. in theatre & performance studies from the University of California, Los Angeles, in June 2021.
-At Yale, in addition to teaching, she will work on a monograph that builds upon her doctoral research on transnational circulations of medieval biblical drama.
+Carla E. Neuss received a Ph.D. in theatre & performance studies from the University of California, Los Angeles, in 2021.
+She is currently working on a monograph that on transnational circulations of medieval biblical drama.
 The project traces four twentieth and twenty-first century theatrical adaptations of the medieval mystery cycle tradition across the global North and South—ranging from pre-revolutionary Russia and World War II France to post-apartheid South Africa and the contemporary United States—exploring questions of social and spiritual transformation through performance during periods of political rupture.